sdhibit/terraform-proxmox-lxc/README.md

 # terraform-proxmox-lxc
-Terraform module that creates a cloud-init enabled VM in Proxmox.
+Terraform module that creates a lxc container in Proxmox.

 ### Build lxc/lxd images
 ```bash